The event kicked off in Mumbai in the wake of the government's announcement of the first 20 cities selected for the Smart Cities Mission.

 Leocadia Zak, Director, United States Trade and Development Agency (USTDA), highlighted the work done by the trade body and averred that the US has the best solutions for India's smart city projects.

-Renato de Castro, an international expert on smart cities and Executive Director at Baumann Consultancy Network (Italy), laid stress on the importance of technology and collaboration.
+Renato de Castro, an international expert on smart cities and Executive Director, Baumann Consultancy Network (Italy), laid stress on the importance of technology and collaboration.
 He picked out Singapore and St Louis as the best examples of smart cities and Rio de Janeiro for smart mobility.

-The session ‘Ambition Zero Waste’ focused on waste management technology and the Government’s mission vs. public response.
-The discussion started with stats on municipal waste generated and treated.
+The session ´Ambition Zero Waste´ focused on waste management technology and the government´s mission vs public response.
+It started with stats on municipal waste generated and treated.
 As the panellists pointed out, landfills have become land hills owing to waste.
 They highlighted the need for a regulatory framework to gather the lifecycle of various waste products and ascertain how much of it can be recycled.
 Considering India will generate 10 million metric tonne by 2020, the T3 model of transport, training and technology was suggested for developing waste.
 The need for an army of waste managers and a systematic chain of waste management for smart cities was noted.

 It was undoubtedly an enriching day with power-packed sessions, discussions and a platform for universal networking.